vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 In the concluding verse of the Nāda Kārikā there is a statement that Rāma Kantha II belonged to Kashmir.
 It is, therefore, probable that all the other writers also of the post-Abhinava period of whom we have spoken above, excepting, of course, Bhojadeva, belonged to the same place.
 The fact that 'Kantha" is a common family name in Kashmir even to day lends additional support to this probability.

-6. AGHORA SIVA (1130-58 A. D.)
+6. AGHORA śiva (1130-58 A. D.)

 We have discussed his date above.
 He was an inhabitant of Kundina Kula in Cola?.
-His teacher was Sarvātma Siva.
+His teacher was Sarvātma śiva.
 In the colophon to his commentary on the Tattva Prakāśikā he represents himself to be a teacher of two lacs of pupils.

 1. T. T. N., 22.